How to Make the Best Meatballs

 - Make small meatballs for appetizers or soups; make large for spaghetti and meatballs or meatball sandwiches.

-Six Ways to Cook Meatballs
+Seven Ways to Cook Meatballs

 1. How to Make Meatballs in the Oven: Place meatballs on a baking sheet lined with foil and bake at 350° F for 10 to 20 minutes, depending on size, or until done.
 Turn halfway through cooking, if desired.
+Try this recipe for oven-baked Meatball Nirvana (pictured above).

 2. How to Make Meatballs in the Broiler: Place on a lined baking sheet and broil for 5 to 10 minutes, depending on size, or until done.
 Turn halfway through cooking, if desired.
+Try this recipe for World's Fastest Meatballs.

 Different Types of Meatballs